MiguelCamarenaAlfaro/Configure-AD/README.md

 <img src="https://i.imgur.com/orV8SlV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this initial step, I created a resource group in Microsoft Azure, I will be subsequently adding the client and the domain controller virtual machines to this resource group to maintain a high-level of organization.
+In this initial step, I created a resource group in Microsoft Azure, I will be subsequently adding the client and the domain controller virtual machines to this resource group to maintain a high level of organization.
 </p>
 <br />